-The numbers on this table utilize the estimated HOPWA award amounts from Table 5.4 as a starting point to determining this distribution by housing type.
+The numbers on this table utilize the estimated HOPWA award amounts as a starting point to determining this distribution by housing type.
 Because HAHSTA had been utilizing unspent dollars to support additional TBRA slots for PLWHA and because those unexpended dollars are now spent, it will take an increasing fiscal commitment to the TBRA to keep the current households stable.
-For the fiscal year starting October 1, 2009 and ending September 30, 2010, the EMSA plans to spend 55% of the overall predicted HOPWA expenditures to TBRA.
-With the unexpended dollars from prior years allocated to TBRA for this year, \$8,016,240 is committed to TBRA.
-This averages \$1,089 per month for each PLWHA household on the program.
-Based on the client estimates discussed in Table 5.1, the EMSA predicts that 61% of the total low-income PLWHA with housing needs will require TBRA assistance in order to remain stably housed.
-HAHSTA estimates that in the first year of the Consolidated Plan (FY 2011), \$8,431,842 or 60% of the award will support PLWHA in TBRA.
-Assuming that the average spent per client remains at\$1,089 per month from FY 2010 to FY 2011, HAHSTA estimates that the number of clients served will decrease by 140 households.
+For the fiscal year starting October 1, 2013 and ending September 30, 2014, the EMSA plans to spend 55% of the overall predicted HOPWA expenditures to TBRA.
+With the unexpended dollars from prior years allocated to TBRA for this year, \$7,901,459 is committed to TBRA.
+This averages \$1,100 per month for each PLWHA household on the program.
+Based on the client estimates discussed, the EMSA predicts that 61% of the total low-income PLWHA with housing needs will require TBRA assistance in order to remain stably housed.
+HAHSTA estimates that in the first year of the Consolidated Plan (FY 2012), \$8,439,357 or 60% of the award will support PLWHA in TBRA.
+Assuming that the average spent per client remains at\$1,100per month from FY 2013 to FY 2014, HAHSTA estimates that the number of clients served will decrease by 140 households.
 Without significant increases to the HOPWA award amount the housing needs gap for PLWHA will continue to grow particularly in TBRA.